Ramos homers twice, Tigers slug Astros for 2nd straight win

 Jeimer Candelario, who had two hits, doubled to open the fourth before Mazara’s homer with one out put the Tigers up 3-1.
 Jonathan Schoop singled and Núñez made it 5-1 with his shot to left field.

-There was one on and one out in the fifth when Ramos connected on his fifth homer this season to extend the lead to 7-1.
+There was one on and one out in the fifth when Ramos blasted his fifth homer this season to extend the lead to 7-1.

 With two outs in the ninth, he connected to right field again, this time off Nivaldo Rodriguez.